Creating a skill for Alice and a website with authorization

 Set up your environment

-- To finalize the project, you will additionally need:
+Optionally, to finalize the project, additionally install:

 Create resources